matter-labs/zksync-lite-docs/docs/faq/speed.md

 ## Maximum throughput

-Current **zkSync** transaction throughput has been benchmarked to reach 300 TPS (transactions per second).
-This number will grow to 1000 TPS as soon as Ethereum Berlin network upgrade is activated, which includes BLS12-381 elliptic curve precompile and enables larger **zkSync** blocks.
+**zkSync** node infrastructure has been benchmarked to support >8000 TPS (transactions per second).
+Currently, actual transaction throughput has an upper bound of 300 TPS due to inherent limits of BN256 elliptic curve.
+Unfortunately, Ethereum supports efficient arithmetic operations only for this elliptic curve at the moment.
+Yet, this number by far exceeds [average transaction load on Paypal](https://en.bitcoin.it/Scalability#Scalability_targets) and should be sufficient for a while.

-At the same time we are working on fully integrating the [RedShift](https://eprint.iacr.org/2019/1400) support into the bellman prover (expected completion in Q3 2020).
-Once this is done (regardless of the Berlin upgrade status), the only bottleneck for **zkSync** scalability will be Ethereum's block size capacity which **zkSync** uses to publish its state ∆ updates.
-Current benchmarks of the gas consumption suggest the upper bound of 3500 TPS with RedShift.
+We are working on fully integrating the [RedShift](https://eprint.iacr.org/2019/1400) support into zkSync prover (expected completion in Q3 2020).
+Once RedShift is fully operational, the only bottleneck for **zkSync** scalability will be Ethereum's block size capacity which **zkSync** uses to publish its state ∆ updates.
+Current benchmarks of the gas consumption in **zkSync** push the upper bound to over 3500 TPS with RedShift.

-It should be noted that **zkSync** node infrastructure has been benchmarked to support >7000 TPS.

 ## Transaction finality